AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/number-input.md

 ![Accessibility tab](/help/adaptive-forms/assets/numberinput_accessibility.png)

-*   **Text for screen readers** - Text for screen readers refers to additional text that is specifically intended to be read by assistive technologies, such as screen readers, used by visually impaired individuals.
+*   **Text for screen readers** - Text for screen readers refers to additional text that is intended to be read by assistive technologies, such as screen readers, used by visually impaired individuals.
 This text provides an audio description of the form field's purpose, and can include information about the field's title, description, name, and any relevant messages (Custom text).
 The screen reader text helps ensure that the form is accessible to all users, including those with visual impairments, and provides them with a complete understanding of the form field and its requirements.

 ### Formats Tab {#formats-tab}

 ![Accessibility tab](/help/adaptive-forms/assets/numberinput_formattab.png)

-* **Display format** - This option allows you to select option from different integer numeric types formats for display.
+* **Display format** - This option allows you to select option from different integer-numeric types formats for display.
 When user selects any option from the **Type** drop-down menu, the **Format** option becomes visible in the panel.
 You can choose a specific format in which numbers are displayed to the user.

 * **Number of digits before the decimal separator (1234.000)** - Use this option to specify the number of digits to display before the decimal point.